 What is the Task Analysis Grid?

-- Before, After, and Future scenes are the expected scenarios before fixing the problem, after fixing the problem, and in the future after fixing the problemSub-Tasks includes the steps that consumer do before, during, and after using the service
+- Before, After, and Future scenes are the expected scenarios before fixing the problem, after fixing the problem, and in the future after fixing the problem.
+Sub-tasks include the steps consumers do before, during, and after using the service.

-- Scenario includes the scenarios associated with each of the steps that consumer’s face during using the servicePain-Points includes the pain or the bad experience that cause the consumer to suffer from the service
+- The scenario includes the scenarios associated with each of the steps consumers face while using the service.
+Pain points include the pain or the bad experience that causes the consumer to suffer from the service.

-- Functionality refers to the functions that need to be fixed or added in order to the improve the service design provided to the consumer.
-Each of the functions is assigned a priority in order to define its importance between all the stakeholders.
+- Functionality refers to the functions that need to be fixed or added to improve the service design provided to the consumer.
+Each function is prioritised to define its importance between all the stakeholders.

-In order to apply the task analysis grid in service design, we visualize the ideas in the grid based on the above information.
-In this example, we explore how to apply the task analysis grid to solve a retail service problem.
-In crowded glossary stores, the consumers find it hard to reach an empty checkout point.
+To apply the task analysis grid in service design, we visualise the ideas in the grid based on the above information.
+In this example, we explore using the task analysis grid to solve a retail service problem.
+In crowded glossary stores, consumers need help to reach an empty checkout point.
 So, they get crowded in lines at a specific touch point while the others are less crowded.

-So, we will explore how we may improve this service using the task analysis grid .
-However, before we start with the steps, we need to define the optimal scene or target that need to be achieved.
-In order to do this, we need to define three scenes; the Before Scene, the After Scene, and the Future Scene.
+We will explore improving this service using the task analysis grid.
+However, before we start with the steps, we need to define the optimal scene or target that needs to be achieved.
+To do this, we must depict three scenes: the Before Scene, the After Scene, and the Future Scene.
 In our example, the three scenes can be described as below:

-- Before Scene: Sarah visits the grocery store after long working day, she spends a long time in the checkout points due to the large of consumers standing in the lines.
+- Before Scene: Sarah visits the grocery store after a long working day.
+She spends a long time at the checkout points due to the large of consumers standing in lines.

-- After Scene: Sarah visits the grocery store after long working day, she can get her grocery quickly without long waiting time at the checkout points.
+- After Scene: Sarah visits the grocery store after a long working day.
+She can get her groceries quickly without long waiting times at the checkout points.

-- Future Scene: Sarah visits the grocery store after long working day, she can get her grocery quickly and easily with no more than 2 persons standing at the checkout points.
+- Future Scene: Sarah visits the grocery store after a long working day.
+She can get her groceries quickly and easily with no more than two persons standing at the checkout points.

 After Defining the main scenes, we can continue with the task analysis grid sections below:

-We will use a persona of a middle age woman, Sarah, who would like to get her home needs from the grocery store while she is returning from work and still has busy time during the day.
-The grocery store is always crowded and she takes a long time in the line at the checkout point for the payment process.
+We will use the persona of a middle-aged woman, Sarah, who would like to get her home needs from the grocery store while she is returning from work and still has a busy time during the day.
+The grocery store is always crowded, and she takes a long time in the line at the checkout point for payment.